Anuragk7/Library/README.md

 **Live Deployed on Vercel** https://library-gamma-eight.vercel.app/

+# Overview
+This project is a React application that uses the Open Library API to allow users to search for books by title, author, or ISBN.

+The user-friendly interface includes a search bar with debounced input for efficient searching.
+Search results are displayed as BookCard components, showcasing book details such as title, author, rating, and publication year.

+Additionally, users can add books of interest to their personalized bookshelf, stored locally using browser's localStorage.
+The project integrates responsive design and interactive functionalities, providing a seamless experience for book enthusiasts to discover, save, and manage their favorite books

 # Functionality

 **Debounced Search:** Uses lodash.debounce to debounce the search input, reducing API requests during rapid typing.